 Many times while using WordPress, if we try to use “$” to access jQuery, we get an error the “$ is not defined”.
 This happens because the jQuery library which is included in WordPress loads in “no conflict” mode.
 In the no conflict mode jQuery returns the control of “$”, and it is no longer accessible as a function, variable, or alias for jQuery.
 WordPress does this in order to prevent compatibility problems with other JavaScript libraries that can be loaded.

 Apache™ Hadoop® is an open source software project that enables the distributed processing of large data sets across clusters of commodity servers.
 It is designed to scale up from a single server to thousands of machines, with a very high degree of fault tolerance.
 Rather than relying on high-end hardware, the resiliency of these clusters comes from the software’s ability to detect and handle failures at the application layer.
 Hadoop 1 popularized MapReduce programming for batch jobs and demonstrated the potential value of large scale, distributed processing.
+MapReduce, as implemented in Hadoop 1, can be I/O intensive, not suitable for interactive analysis, and constrained in support for graph, machine learning and on other memory intensive algorithms.
+Hadoop developers rewrote major components of the file system to produce Hadoop 2.
+To get started with the new version, it helps to understand the major differences between Hadoop 1 and 2.

 HTTP Protocol

 What’s HTTP?
 HTTP stands for Hypertext Transfer Protocol.
 It’s the network protocol used to deliver virtually all files and other data (collectively called resources) on the World Wide Web, whether they’re HTML files, image files, query results, or anything else.
 Usually, HTTP takes place through TCP/IP sockets (and this tutorial ignores other possibilities).
 A browser is an HTTP client because it sends requests to an HTTP server (Web server), which then sends responses back to the client.
+The standard (and default) port for HTTP servers to listen on is 80, though they can use any port.

 It’s quite straightforward to integrate Log4j into the Spring MVC application.
 First, include Log4j.jar library into your project dependency, then create a log4.properties file to define the Log4j’s appender and put this file into the project classpath, Done.
 In the tutorial, we show you how to integrate the Log4j 1.x logging framework into the Spring MVC application.
 Add Log4j Library to Your Project Download the Log4j library from the official website, or via Maven :